Randomization of Approximate Bilinear Computation for Matrix Multiplication: Introduction

 \item \textbf{Numerical error due to using floating point arithmetic.} Although the standard algorithm for matrix multiplication also incurs numerical error, it is more severe in fast algorithms since the computation of an element $c_{ij}$ can involve elements from $\Abf$ and $\Bbf$ other than the vectors $\abf_{i:}$ and $\bbf_{:j}$, which are the $i$th row of $\Abf$ and $j$th column of $\Bbf$, respectively.
 In exact arithmetic, these additional terms cancel out for exact fast algorithms, but in finite precision those cancellations are typically not exact which can lead to substantial numerical error.
 These issues are exacerbated when the algorithm itself is only approximately correct.
 These considerations are especially important when using low precision environments, such as when computing on a GPU \citep{huang2018}.
 Low precision computation---using 32-bit, 16-bit, and even 8-bit precision numbers---is popular in, e.g., machine learning \citep{gupta2015, wang2018b, hopkins2019}. \end{itemize}

 We make the following contributions in this paper: \begin{itemize} \item We propose a method for randomizing BCs for matrix multiplication which does not increase the leading order computational complexity of the algorithm. \item When exact arithmetic is used, we show that our randomized ABCs compute the correct matrix product in expectation.
-We also provide some performance guarantees. \item We show that these exact arithmetic results largely carry over to a setting when all computations are done in floating point arithmetic. \item When floating point arithmetic is used, we provide numerical evidence that randomizing EBCs using our scheme can reduce numerical error and improve robustness to adversarial examples. \end{itemize} To the best of our knowledge, our paper is the first to consider randomization as a tool for improving ABCs for matrix multiplication.
-Various randomized algorithms for the standard matrix multiplication algorithm have been considered in other works; see e.g.\ \cite{drineas2006b, pagh2013}.
-For EBCs in floating point arithmetic, a patent by Castrapel and Gustafson \cite{castrapel2007} describes a randomized version of Strassen's algorithm which they claim reduces numerical error.
-They provide empirical support for this, but no mathematical proof.
-Our method generalizes their approach by randomly choosing from a wider range of equivalent algorithms.
-Additionally, our method can be applied to any formula of the form \eqref{eq:bilinear-computation}.
-Other works, such as \citep{dumitrescu1998,kaporin2004,demmel2007,ballard2016,desilva2018}, analyze and attempt to improve the stability of fast algorithms using other approaches that do not rely on randomization.
-In Section~\ref{sec:setting-2-experiments}, we compare our proposed method to the rescaling method in \citep{ballard2016}.
-In these experiments, we also consider a restricted version of our method which corresponds to the method in \citep{castrapel2007}.
+We also provide some performance guarantees. \item We show that these exact arithmetic results largely carry over to a setting when all computations are done in floating point arithmetic. \item When floating point arithmetic is used, we provide numerical evidence that randomizing EBCs using our scheme can reduce numerical error and improve robustness to adversarial examples. \end{itemize}